 In the new model, scale results from investing in external resources.
 But in a networked world, scale comes from cultivating an external network built on top of your business.
 Platform business models are built upon the idea of creating a network effect.

 Types of “platform businesses.”

 Platform businesses are becoming an increasingly important part of business value creation.
 However, not all platforms are created equally, with some platforms having more potential than others to trigger powerful forms of increased returns that will ultimately marginalize other forms of platforms.
 It is vital to understand both the structure and the dynamics of various kinds of platforms.
-Experts have identified four different platforms that are becoming more prominent in the business world and elsewhere.
+Experts have identified four platforms becoming more prominent in business and elsewhere.

-An aggregation platform brings together a broad array of related resources and helps users connect with the best resources.
+An aggregation platform combines various related resources and helps users connect with the best resources.
 These platforms tend to focus on transactions or tasks.
 They are not designed for long-term relationships.
-For example, marketplace and broker platforms like eBay and Etsy are well-known examples.
+For example, Marketplaces and broker platforms like eBay and Etsy are well-known examples.
 Aggregation platforms tend not to operate on a hub and spoke model, whereby the platform owners and organizers broker all transactions.

 Social platforms are similar to each other in that they both aggregate a lot of people.
 Facebook and Twitter are leading examples, but instead of supporting the completion of a task or a transaction, they support engagement among like-minded people.
 In addition, they tend to foster networks of connections rather than hub-and-spoke interactions.
 People connect over time in ways that often do not involve the platform owner or organizer.

 Mobilization platforms enable people to work together to achieve things they could not accomplish.
 They tend to foster long-term relationships rather than focusing on isolated and short-term transactions or tasks.
 These platforms typically bring together participants in extended business operations like supply chains or distribution operations.